TheGreatGiraffe/Spotify-Data/README.md

 This is the final project repository for the course INFX 547 A: Social Media Data Mining and Analysis.

-Our work primarily involved conducting reserach on music data, raising questions on them, and answering those questions via data collection, analysis, and visualization based on self-collected Spotify data.
+Our work primarily involved conducting research on music data, raising questions about them, and answering those questions via data collection, analysis, and visualization based on self-collected Spotify data.

 Contributor: Yu Wang, Wuyi Zhang, and Tapasvi Bansal

 #### We adopted a web template and modified it based on our needs.

-Here is the reference information.
+Here is the reference information

 Dimension by HTML5 UP
 html5up.net | @ajlkn